The Ultimate Guide to Starting a Home-Based Catering Business

 If you’re catering small events, you may be able to handle them on your own.
 But as events get larger, they often grow in complexity.

 Even if you can handle all the cooking on your own, who is going to serve it?
-Two or three people may be enough to keep a buffet well-stocked, but if you plan to do seated meals, you may need more staff to prevent slow service and cold food.
+Two or three people may be enough to keep a buffet well-stocked, but if you plan to do seated meals, you’ll need more staff to prevent slow service and cold food.

 If you’re an Escoffier graduate, you may be able to find some team members among your fellow alumni through the Escoffier Alumni Association!